iammanishmaker/Recipe-finder/README.md

-# 🚀 Flavour Fly - A Dynamic Food Ordering Platform
+# 🚀 Recipe finder - A Dynamic Food Ordering Platform

-I'm thrilled to unveil my first React App, "Flavour Fly"! 🎉 It's more than a Swiggy clone; it's a dynamic food ordering platform where I explored the depths of development. 💻 This project was a true learning journey for me as a newcomer!
+I'm thrilled to unveil my first React App, "Recipe finder"! 🎉 It's more than a Swiggy clone; it's a dynamic food ordering platform where I explored the depths of development. 💻 This project was a true learning journey for me as a newcomer!

 ## 🛠️ Tech Stack: